fluorumlabs/async-manager/README.md

 ```
 See how easy our 4 line snippet turns to 10 line monster?
 And what if we have
 several of those worker threads?
 Moreover, even if we have push enabled, something
-should terminate threads when it's result is not needed anymore (i.e. user has left the view).
+should terminate threads when their results are not needed anymore (i.e. user has left the view).

 But wander no more, there is an easy solution: **Async Manager**.
 It is really easy to use:
 ```java